Skip to Main Content

 The Architecture of a 12-Course Meal

 The menu's early courses typically establish a register: delicate, with attention to acidity as a structural tool rather than a garnish.
-Acidity in Vietnamese cooking has deep roots , the interplay of sourness, freshness, and fermented depth is fundamental to the cuisine's internal logic, from the fermented shrimp pastes of the north to the herb-forward broths that define Hanoian table culture.
+Acidity in Vietnamese cooking has deep roots, the interplay of sourness, freshness, and fermented depth is fundamental to the cuisine's internal logic, from the fermented shrimp pastes of the north to the herb-forward broths that define Hanoian table culture.
 A kitchen that treats acidity with precision is engaging with that tradition seriously rather than decorating it.

 As courses progress, the textural layering becomes the second structural element.
 Texture in Vietnamese cooking is equally codified: the contrast between crisp and yielding, between gelatinous and firm, has been central to the cuisine's sensibility long before contemporary fine dining adopted it as a technique.
 When those textures appear in a plated format, the question is always whether they feel researched or felt.
 The open kitchen at Gia is relevant here: watching the creative process from the dining room gives guests a different relationship with the food's construction, one that shifts the meal from passive consumption toward something more transparent.

 For broader context on how tasting-menu formats sit within Hanoi's dining scene, the options at Backstage and Lamai Garden offer different price tiers and formats, while Senté on Nguyen Quang Bich Street represents another reference point for modern Vietnamese positioning in the city.
-At the leading of Hanoi's price tier, Hibana by Koki operates the Japanese teppanyaki format at the same ₫₫₫₫ level, serving a different cuisine tradition for a comparable spend.
+At the top of Hanoi's price tier, Hibana by Koki operates the Japanese teppanyaki format at the same ₫₫₫₫ level, serving a different cuisine tradition for a comparable spend.
 For those interested in Vietnamese cooking at a lower price point, Tầm Vị operates at ₫₫ with a traditional Vietnamese focus.

 Vietnamese Contemporary Across the Country